slokhande310/samachar-news/README.md

 # SAMACHAR NEWS

-Samachar news is a news webapp that features current and updated news headlines with the exact date and time of its last update.\
+Samachar news is a news webapp that features current and updated news headlines with the exact date and time of its last update. <br>

-It consists of different news category like health, sports, entertainment and more...\
+It consists of different news category like health, sports, entertainment and more... <br>

-Samachar news is a fully responsive website which supports all device sizes, so that you can be able to read and surf through news on the go.\
+Samachar news is a fully responsive website which supports all device sizes, so that you can be able to read and surf through news on the go. <br>

-If you want more info about any specific news, you can click "Read More" and read the whole article.\
+If you want more info about any specific news, you can click "Read More" and read the whole article. <br>

 # Technologies Used